 - Admission to candidacy is reached by passing a comprehensive qualifying examination, written or oral or both.
 Individual departments or programs determine the character of this examination.
 At the time of admission to candidacy, proficiency in the major and related fields is certified and additional requirements for the PhD degree are stipulated.
-Students should be aware of requirements for admission to candidacy established by both the department or program and the Graduate Faculty.
+Students should be aware of requirements for admission to candidacy established by both the program and the Graduate Faculty.

 Every candidate for the PhD degree must present a dissertation that gives evidence of original and significant research.

 All dissertators should consult with their advisers about appropriate forms of assistance before assistance is rendered.
 Dissertations must acknowledge assistance received in any of the following areas:

 - Designing the research

 - Executing the research

 Dissertations must be formatted according to the Dissertation Formatting Guidelines document.
 Dissertations not conforming to these instructions will not be accepted by The Graduate School.